xiang1103/KD-Language-Transfer/README.md

 - Improving the performance of drug editing on Large Language Models by training a domain expert model then giving language capabilities through knowledge distillation
 - Make any domain oriented (tasks that would benefit from good conversation capabilities) language model into more general yet still accurate language model

+### Problem Formulation
+- Problem Statement: Traditionally, drug editing relies on feedback and prompting to get good results from existing LLMs.
+How can we train a student model that's an expert on certain drug editing tasks (such as making a molecule more soluble in water), and improve its language capabilities through Knowledge Distillation?
+- Student Model Training: Decide a scientific task, input data from a dataset like ZINC, train the student model to be good at executing that task through loss functions like Cross Entropy.
+- Knowledge Distillation Training: Study the training process of DDK paper, how to distill the language abilities to the student model?

 ### Methodology
 Teacher Model:
 Student Model: